damdaepark/pymatcc/README.md

 # pymatcc
 Python Materials Classification by Conductivity (pymatcc) is a classification framework that can rapidly assess the conductivity of crystals based on their structures given in .cif files.
+The software currently supports the assessment of materials containing Na (sodium).

 ## Requirements